Abundant availability of data to aid science, says PM Modi - ExBulletin

 Highlighting the issues that will pave the way for the development of science in the country, Modi remarked that meeting India’s requirements should be the root of all inspiration for the entire scientific community.

-“Science in India should make the country Atmanirbhar,” remarked the Prime Minister, noting that 17-18% of the human population resides in India and such scientific developments should benefit the entire population.
+“Science in India should make the country Atmanirbhar,” the Prime Minister remarked, noting that 17-18% of the human population resides in India and such scientific developments should benefit the entire population.

 Modi noted that it is a matter of pride for every citizen that at the call of India, the UN has declared the year 2023 as the International Year of Millet.